Presentation of the Pentest Team

 This diversity in projects benefits all team members, as opposed to only those with a certain level of seniority/experience: everyone can work on every kind of assessment.
 Of course, this does not mean that people are affected at random to projects: a team member without much practical experience on a given topic is always paired with someone who can work autonomously on that topic.
 This also implies that on some occasions, a project is carried out by a pair consisting of one pentester and one member of another team, e.g. a reverser.
 This is something we encourage whenever relevant, as it allows for both people in the pair to diversify their skills.

 Within the pentest team, we have no subteams specializing on specific kinds of targets or assessments, with the notable exception of red team engagements.
 More specifically, to make the handling and conducting of the latter more effective, a few members of the pentest team take care of the ongoing red teams at a given time.
 This makes it possible for them to spread their work on a given scope over an extended time period, while monitoring different targets at all times, which allows for more realistic engagements.
 For example, if they are spotted by a blue team at some point, this leaves them some time to get forgotten, and attempt something else later on.
 In the meantime, they can focus on a different target, or work on more internal-focused topics, for instance by enhancing the existing tooling or methodology.
-Practically, this red team subteam consists of one permanent member from the pentest team, and several rolling members who spend a few months within it before coming back to the pentest team and leaving their seat to someone else.
+Practically, this red team subteam consists of a few permanent member from the pentest team, as well as several rolling members who spend a few months within it before leaving their seat to someone else.

 Apart from working on security assessments, sometimes team members also spend time looking into other security-relevant topics, either by researching a topic they choose or skilling up by attending an existing training or studying its content autonomously.